PiCoPress/Sprexor/README.md

 #### Sprexor

 >Sprexor(void | boolean) : Sprexor constructor.
-If argument is true, basic command(help, echo, var delete) will not be defined.
+If argument is false, basic command(help, echo, var delete) will not be defined.

 >boolean isExist() check if command is exist.